 Ready to Battle the Flu Season

 *This post may contain affiliate links, see my disclosure policy for more information.*

 We want to avoid dehydration when the flu season brings vomiting and diarrhea.
-Gatorade can help help to restore the body’s electrolyte balance.
-Water of course at all time is important.
+Gatorade can help to restore the body’s electrolyte balance.
+Drinking water of course at all times is important.

 Tylenol / Advil

-I always write down my kids temperature, what I gave them and the time.
-Sometime Advil sometimes brings their fever down more than Tylenol so I stick with what works.
+I always write down my kid’s temperature, what I gave them, and the time.
+Sometimes Advil sometimes brings their fever down more than Tylenol so I stick with what works.
 It’s all about doing what it takes to make our kids feel better.
 And ourselves as well!

 Once anyone who had stopped vomiting, or maybe just feels like nibbling on something, they get crackers.
 Just try to stick to small amounts, a few at a time to prevent upsetting your stomach.
 Crackers or toast is great to take the edge off hunger when your stomach can’t handle much.

 Laundry detergent is a must.
 As soon as the first child starts vomiting (or parent) I start cleaning.
 At some point, I’m going to be washing bedsheets, and most likely three or more sets, one per child.
 Arm and Hammer is the only brand laundry detergent I buy, it’s amazing on kids’ dirty clothes!

 In the past, we have pulled our kids’ mattresses off their beds and set them up in the living room.
 They get to watch TV all they want, fall asleep, and just be with family for snuggles while being comfortable.
 (Their mattress would get a protective cover on it.)
 This saves my furniture too in case of vomiting.
 An air mattress would work great too, and will probably be our choice when the flu hits here again as we are in a multi-level house now.